77RedX/Gym-monitoring-system/README.md

 | 1037     | 2025-09-01 | 17:37:00       | 18:52:00       | 75               | Monday       | Cardio        |

 > You can replace this dataset with your own gym attendance data.
+Just change the synthetic_gym_data.csv file.

 ---